linode/docs/docs/platform/api/using-the-linode-cli.md

 ### Customize Output Fields

-By default, the CLI displays on some pre-selected fields for a given type of response.
+By default, the CLI displays a set of pre-selected fields for each type of response.
 If you would like to see all available fields, use the `--all` flag:

     linode-cli linodes list --all